 The only problem you may face is the length of a digest, which requires patience to scroll it till the end.
-That’s why try not to overload subscribers with a massive flow of news — and choose a perfect number of blocks by looking at email marketing metrics, including click maps, to learn where most of the users stop scrolling and clicking.
+That’s why you should try not to overload subscribers with massive flow of news — and choose a perfect number of blocks by looking at email marketing metrics, including click maps, to learn where most of the users stop scrolling and clicking.

 Here’s a standard single-column email digest from VSCO:

-Each heading is followed by an image, one-sentence description, and a call-to-action button.
+Each heading is followed by an image, a one-sentence description, and a call-to-action button.
 It works because it’s simple: users don’t feel frustrated or overwhelmed with too much content.

 Two- or three-column email digest

 Many brands often resort to mixing: they use one-column for their most important information and a two- or three-column layout for other articles.
-Planoly, for example, apply two-column layout and alternate with the alignment of the images and description with CTA.
+Planoly, for example, apply a two-column layout and alternate with the alignment of the images and description with CTA.
 Still, the hero-article at the beginning of the digest remains large and takes up the whole width of the email.

 The same design approach is used by Content Standard.
 All their digests have the same corporate header and welcome copy.
 The main article is supported by a large image, while the secondary ones are divided into two columns with smaller images.

 Text-based emails are exactly what they sound like.
 The important advantage of such layout is that it always looks great on any device.
 It can also be used as an imitation of a face-to-face dialogue.
 Just keep in mind the preferences of your audience: Are they willing to read long emails?
 Do they have enough time to do it?
-If yes, you may use the text-based email digests, but make them easy to comprehend: work on their structure, divide the text into short paragraphs with headings, use lists with bullets and attention-grabbing elements to highlight the main points.
+If yes, you may use text-based email digests, but make them easy to comprehend: work on their structure, divide the text into short paragraphs with headings, use lists with bullets and attention-grabbing elements to highlight the main points.

 Emails from theSkimm usually have a standard header image with a CTA button to invite a friend to join the mailing list.
 They also include a “Quote of the day” section, which is basically a quote based on some news that you can share on social media and read by clicking on the hyperlinked text.
 Each article has a title underlined and is divided into several logical parts crowned with laconic headings; thus, you don’t have to be an expert to fully understand what the news is about and why it’s important.
 Every part has cross-links and social sharing buttons.